A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: -weight assignments

 \begin{proof} We use the following shorthand notations in this proof: $\textbf{f}:=\textbf{f} $, $\textbf{g}:=\textbf{g} $, $\mathcal{B}:=\mathcal{B} $, and $Q:=Q $.

 Let $T$ be any lozenge tiling of the region $Q$, and $\pi$ the generalized plane partition corresponding to $T$.
 We only need to show that

 Assume that the box $i$ of the compound box $\mathcal{B}$ has size $a_i\times b_i \times c_i$ (for $1\leq i\leq 6$).
-The base of the box $i$ is pictured as a parallelogram $P_i$ in Figure \ref{boxcombined}(b).
+The base of the box $i$ is depicted as a parallelogram $P_i$ consisting of right lozenges in Figure \ref{boxcombined}(b).
 We assume in addition that the left side of $P_i$ is $x_i$ units to the left of the southeast side of the region $Q$, and the bottom of $P_i$ is $y_i$ units above the bottom of region $Q$.